arduino/help-center-content/content/Arduino Cloud/General Cloud/Review-change-or-cancel-an-Arduino-Cloud-plan.md

 ## Understand where plan features are active

 Each plan is associated to one space in Arduino Cloud.

-On the [My plans](https://digital-store.arduino.cc/subscriptions/plans) page, you can what space the features for each plan is active in:
+On the [My plans](https://digital-store.arduino.cc/subscriptions/plans) page, you can see what space the features for each plan is active in:

 * Individual plans (Entry, Maker, and Maker Plus) increase the limits of your **Private Space**.
 * Enterprise plans increase the limits of the shared space displayed below the text "Enterprise Plan".